jminchew97/BillTrackerAPI/README.md

 This will initiate the server and make the application accessible at: http://127.0.0.1:5000.

-Enjoy tracking your bills with "BillTrackerAPI"!
+Enjoy tracking your bills with Billy!